brittaney-bmkb/cv3/src/contexts/AppContext.md

 **Functions**
 - [ ]  ~~loadMap~~ - Function that initializes the map by setting up the map container, search sources, and zooming to extent of selected features.
 Deprecated in 3.1 and replaced with argis-map component.
-    - initializeMap() - Called from webmap.js is also deprectated in 3.1 and replaced with the the arcgis-map component
+    - ~~initializeMap~~ - Called from webmap.js is also deprectated in 3.1 and replaced with the the arcgis-map component
-- [ ]  setMapContainer
+- [ ]  ~~setMapContainer~~ - function to set state of the mapContainer variable.
+Deprecated in 3.1
 - [ ]  setMapView
 - [ ]  setMapViewScale
 - [ ] setPrimaryResultFeature